payment-sdks/Java-SDK/readme.md

 1. **To initialize the PaymentSDK class, provide the IVKey, consumerKey, consumerSecret, and environment parameters.
 The environment should be one of the following: 'production' or 'sandbox'.**

     ```bash
-   PaymentSDK encryption = new PaymentSDK(IVKey, consumerSecret, consumerKey, environment, gateway);
+   PaymentSDK encryption = new PaymentSDK(IVKey, consumerSecret, consumerKey, environment, rootDomain);

 2. **Validate Payload**